Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

 With the promotion of telework and the development of workation environments, it is now possible to work freely, focusing on work online during the day without having to relocate, and, as mentioned at the beginning, enjoying the nature and skiing and snowboarding that is right in front of you in the mornings, evenings, and on weekends

-However, just because you can work anywhere doesn't mean that any place is good.
-It's best to have an attractive ski resort with plenty of snow, as well as some degree of access to urban areas and easy access to restaurants, shops, and other places.
+However, just because you can work anywhere doesn't mean any location will do.
+Ideally, you'd want a place with plenty of snow and attractive ski resorts, good access to urban areas, and convenient access to restaurants and shops.

-For skiers and snowboarders who don't want to compromise on both their skiing and their work, we recommend Minamiuonuma City in Niigata Prefecture.
+Therefore, for skiers and snowboarders who don't want to compromise on either their skiing or their work, we recommend Minamiuonuma City in Niigata Prefecture.

 Minamiuonuma is surrounded by mountains such as Tanigawadake and the Echigo Sanzan mountains

-Conveniently located just two and a half hours by car from Tokyo, or 70 minutes by Shinkansen to JR Echigo-Yuzawa Station, this area is known for its heavy snowfall, and is one of the snowiest areas in Japan.
-The city itself is home to 10 ski resorts, including Ishiuchi Maruyama, Maiko Snow Resort, and Hakkaisan Ski Resort.
-Furthermore, in neighboring Uonuma City and Yuzawa Town, there are nearly 20 ski resorts within an hour's drive, including Suhara, Naeba, and Kagura.
-Depending on the conditions that day, there are countless options for skiing, and the possibilities are endless, from powder snow to tree runs, backcountry skiing, park skiing, freeriding, and cruising the slopes.
-We decided
+This area boasts an excellent location, just a 2.5-hour drive from Tokyo, or a 70-minute bullet train ride to JR Echigo-Yuzawa Station, and is one of the snowiest regions in Japan, recording some of the heaviest snowfall.
+Within the city, there are 10 ski resorts (!), including Ishiuchi Maruyama, Maiko Snow Resort, and Hakkaisan Ski Resort.
+Furthermore, in the neighboring cities of Uonuma and Yuzawa, you can access nearly 20 more ski resorts within an hour's drive, such as Suhara, Naeba, and Kagura.
+Depending on the conditions of the day, there are countless places to ski, and the ways to enjoy yourself are endless, including powder, tree runs, backcountry, park, freeride, and slope cruising.
+I

-to work remotely in this area and experience the convenience it offers.
+actually tried a workation in this area to experience firsthand what kind of convenience it offers.

 The base of my trip this time was Ishiuchi Maruyama Ski Resort.
 Ishiuchi Maruyama is located in Minamiuonuma city, adjacent to the neighboring town of Yuzawa.
 This means that it is closer to the Yuzawa ski resort, giving me more options